Spring Framework And Dependency Injection For Beginners

 That said, here we are going to cover many key features useful in real world development, like Spring profiles, externalizing configuration etc., which are important for real world development, but you will not find those covered in many other tutorials.

-Also, as a bonus, I am going to show you how simple it has become to send SMTP mails after the release of Spring Boot 1.2.
+Also, as a bonus, I am going to show you how simple it is to send SMTP mails in Spring Boot.

 If you are new to Spring or Java configuration, I would highly recommend that before taking any other Spring course, you should take this course first.